Lăutărească music: Lăutari and the outside world: tours and encounters (18th–19th centuries)

-The Romanian folklorist and musicologist Teodor Burada recounted a story published in the journal La Vie Parisienne about a meeting between Franz Liszt and the leader of the Iași lăutari guild, Vasile Barbu, better known as Barbu Lăutaru.
-In January 1847, during his tour of Transylvania, Wallachia, and Moldova, Liszt was hosted by a local boyar in Iași.
-The guests were entertained by a taraf led by Barbu Lăutaru, featuring instruments such as the violin, nai, and cobza.
-According to the account, Liszt was impressed by Barbu Lăutaru’s performance and his ability to accurately reproduce by ear a piano piece that Liszt had played for him.
-Liszt himself mentions encounters with several lăutar groups in Bucharest and Iași, though without naming them: "We discovered in them a remarkable vein of great musical heritage."
-After meeting the lăutar Nicolae Picu, Liszt incorporated the melody of the Moldavian dance "Corăgheasca" into his Romanian Rhapsody.
+Romanian folklorist and musicologist Teodor Burada, retelling a story from the journal La Vie Parisienne, described a meeting between Franz Liszt and the head of the Iași lăutari guild, Vasile Barbu – better known as Barbu Lăutaru.
+According to the account, Liszt was invited in January 1847, during his tour of Transylvania, Wallachia, and Moldavia, to the house of a local boyar, where guests were entertained by Barbu Lăutaru's taraf of violin, nai, and cobza; Liszt was impressed by Barbu's playing and by his ability to reproduce a piano piece by ear.
+Liszt himself mentions encounters with unnamed lăutari in Bucharest and Iași: "We discovered in them a remarkable vein of great musical heritage" (...nous avons retrouvé chez eux un beau filon de la grande veine musicale).